XNUConner/NodeJS/README.md

 Options for `npm install` can be viewed with `npm help install` <br />
 Common options are `[-P|--save-prod|-D|--save-dev|-O|--save-optional] [-E|--save-exact] [-B|--save-bundle] [--no-save] [--dry-run]` <br />
 They can be used to change the dependency location in `package.json` <br />
+Packages can have their modules used in code, see below. <br />

-## Package use
+## Module use
-To use a package in code, we can initialize it like so: <br />
+To use a module in code, we can initialize it like so: <br />
 ```
 const axios = require('axios');
 const fs = require('fs');